-The ARCS is our key partner in Armenia and an important member of the International Red Cross and Red Crescent Movement.
+The ARCS is our key partner in Armenia and a member of the International Red Cross and Red Crescent Movement.
 Many long-term cooperation programs were jointly developed to support people and communities affected by the Nagorno-Karabakh conflict.
 These programs have three dimensions aimed at working together, learning from each other and preparing jointly for emergencies.

-In 2017, with our support, the ARCS organized activities in different regions of Armenia to assist families of missing people.
+In 2018, with our support, the ARCS organized activities in different regions of Armenia to assist families of missing people.
 These included commemoration and cultural events, and visits of Red Cross volunteers to vulnerable elderly relatives of the missing.
 The ICRC and the ARCS worked together to collect biological reference samples from blood relatives of missing people in Armenia.

-We help the ARCS in strengthening its capacities in areas such as communication, tracing service, response to conflict, provision of first aid and psychosocial assistance.
-We work jointly to promote the image and reputation of the Red Cross in Armenia by means of regular dissemination sessions run by the ARCS in schools and educational institutions across the country.
+We continued to help the ARCS strengthen its capacity in areas of communication, tracing service, response to conflict, provision of first aid and psychosocial assistance.
+We work jointly to promote the image and reputation of the Red Cross in Armenia by means of regular dissemination sessions run by the ARCS in schools and other educational institutions across the country.

-Together with Danish Red Cross, we continued to support the ARCS in strengthening its Tavush regional branch.
-In October, this support project expanded to the branches in Syunik and Gegharkunik regions.
+Together with Danish Red Cross, we continued supporting the ARCS in strengthening its branches in Tavush, Syunik and Gegharkunik regions and, starting from October, also in Vayots Dzor.